gmallard/red/README.md

 ### Shift Values Left Versus Right ###

+Default is a positive shift value uses a left shift of the alphabet.

+And a negative shift value uses a right shift of the alphabet.

-Default behavior can be changed by calling the *NewAlphaParms* constructor with an appropriate instance of *NewParms*.
+Default behavior can be changed by calling the constructor with an appropriate instance of *NewParms*.

 ## Examples ##